The INETTT Annual Meeting 2025

 · The very meaning of “just energy transition” varies across regions and communities, reflecting different histories, needs and priorities.
 What unites them is the recognition that transitions must be fair, inclusive and rooted in local realities.

-Just transition is not an “add-on” to technical change in the power and industrial sectors.
+Socioeconomic impact is not an “add-on” to technical change in the power and industrial sectors.
 It is what links systems transformation with broader development and equity goals.
-In the Just Transitions Working Group, our member think tanks work across regions to bring these perspectives to the table, ensuring that socio-economic considerations are part of decision-making from the start.
+In the Just Transition Working Group, our member think tanks work across regions to bring these perspectives to the table, ensuring that socioeconomic considerations are part of decision-making from the start.

-The conversations at the INETTT’s Annual Meeting 2025 underscored that placing people at the centre of the energy transition is what makes it durable, legitimate and ultimately successful.
-To learn more about INETTT’s just transition work, check out our recent brief Just energy transitions in developing countries.
+The discussions at INETTT’s Annual Meeting 2025 underscored that placing people at the centre of the energy transition is what makes it durable, legitimate and ultimately successful.
+To learn more about INETTT’s just transition work, check out our brief.

 For further information